nanobus/examples/nanochat/README.md

 Provides all the running parts;

-- postgres - Postgres running in the standard 5842 port
+- Postgres - Postgres running in the standard 5842 port
+- Jaeger - Distributed tracing system.
+Navigate to [http://localhost:16686](http://localhost:16686) at access the Jaeger UI.
-- nanobus - The nanobus back-end
+- NanoBus - The nanobus back-end
-- oidc - OIDC for User authentication
+- oidc - Simple OIDC provider for User authentication and local develment

 ## Run Separately